-The Board's recommendation on the requested departure(s) were based on the departure's potential to help the project better meet these design guidelines priorities and achieve a better overall project design than could be achieved without the departure(s).
+SDCI's preliminary recommendation on the requested departures are based on the departure's potential to help the project better meet these design guidelines priorities and achieve a better overall project design than could be achieved without the departures.

-At the time of the Recommendation meeting the following departures were requested:
+At the time of Administrative Recommendation, the following departures were requested.